Lawmakers approve Ron DeSantis' plan to cut property taxes: Here’s what you need to know

 The debate in the Legislature

-The president of the Chamber, Daniel Perez, expressed his satisfaction that the final decision rests in the hands of the citizens.
+The president of the Chamber, Daniel Perez, welcomed the fact that the final decision is in the hands of the citizens.

-"I am proud of the opportunity we are giving voters by allowing them to decide whether this will come to fruition or not," he affirmed.
+"I am proud of the opportunity we are giving voters by allowing them to decide whether this will come to fruition or not," he stated.

-From the Senate, Republican Ed Hooper acknowledged his doubts: "This issue has been a headache for me since day one because I'm being pressured from both sides."
+From the Senate, Republican Ed Hooper acknowledged his doubts: "This issue has been a headache for me since day one, because I am being pressured from both sides."

-In defense of the measure, Senator Don Gaetz argued that "over the past few years, local governments have benefitted from times of plenty" and received "extraordinary increases in the amount of money available to spend."
+In defense of the measure, Senator Don Gaetz argued that "over the past years, local governments have been beneficiaries of times of plenty" and received "extraordinary increases in the amount of money available to spend."

 The criticisms: Tax relief or cost shifting?

-The main point of contention is the impact on local governments.
+The main point of controversy is the impact on local governments.

-According to estimates, the measure could reduce revenues for municipalities and counties by more than $8.4 billion annually.
+According to estimates, the measure could reduce annual revenues for municipalities and counties by over $8.4 billion.

-Miami-Dade could lose approximately $500 million in annual revenue and Broward about $329 million.
+Miami-Dade could lose approximately $500 million in annual revenue and Broward around $329 million.

-The Democratic senator Lavon Bracy Davis warned: "When the bill comes, Tallahassee won't pay it.
-Your city, your county, your neighborhood school, your library, your community will pay it.
+The Democratic senator Lavon Bracy Davis warned: “When the bill comes, it won’t be paid by Tallahassee.
+It will be paid by your city, your county, your neighborhood school, your library, your community.
 This proposal does not eliminate costs; it simply shifts them.
-It is not tax relief; it is a tax transfer."
+It is not tax relief; it is a tax shift.”

-The Democratic leader of the Senate, Lori Berman, described the measure as "a political maneuver that threatens to bankrupt our local communities, close small businesses, and further increase rents."
+The Democratic Senate leader, Lori Berman, described the measure as "a political maneuver that threatens to bankrupt our local communities, close small businesses, and further increase rents."

 The trust fund that DeSantis had proposed to assist rural cities and counties was also eliminated.

-The Republican senator Erin Grall summarized the situation: "Here we have the approval to create an empty bank account."
+The Republican senator Erin Grall summarized the situation: “Here we have the permission to create an empty bank account.”

-The proposal, identified as “Save Our Homes from Excessive Property Taxes”, will appear on the November 2026 ballot, where it will require the support of 60% of voters to take effect.
+The proposal, identified as «Save Our Homes from Excessive Property Taxes», will appear on the November ballot in 2026, where it will need the support of 60% of voters to take effect.

-Florida has no state income tax, making this vote one of the most significant fiscal decisions that the state's citizens will face in the coming decades.
+Florida has no state income tax, making this vote one of the most significant fiscal decisions that citizens of the state will face in the coming decades.

 Filed under: